BruceEckel/BruceEckel-hugo/content/post/trying-substack.md

 to move forward.
 But at least I do periodically put paint on things and sometimes I enjoy the results.

+For me, the little things do make a difference.

 The problem with the ceremony necessary to publish a blog is that I have an idea of what I want to write about and before I even get started I have to shift gears into the *how* of configuration and presentation.
 My current hypothesis is that